 The start of the school year brings month’s’ worth of unpredictable weather.
 Many parents have been caught out doing the school run and having to deal with a sudden down pouring of rain.
 For kids, it’s best to have school shoes, trainers and wellies at the ready, so you’re prepared for any eventuality.
 When it’s likely to rain, take a spare pair of wellies and raincoat with on the school run.
 For parents, it’s best to have some simple footwear you can change into.
 If you’re picking your child up at school and you need to make a mad dash to the car, running in heels could cause an injury.

 If your dining table starts to look more like an arts and crafts project while your kids are trying to do their homework, they may need some help organising things.
 Try colour coding their exercise books so they don’t have to empty everything out of their bags before finding what they need.
 If pages of their exercise books become stuck together, try using some dental floss to separate the pages.

 Did you know that young children are more likely to eat fruit while at school if the fruit has been cut into segments?
 If you’ve noticed that your child isn’t eating the fruit you provide, try cutting it up before putting it in the lunch box.
 You can find lots of lunchbox ideas in this post.

 Going back to school doesn’t have to be a nightmare with a bit of pre-planning and organisation.
-Do you have any back to school hacks to share?
+You’ll find more great ideas to get you organised in this post and feel free to share any back to school hacks of your own.